 - One All-Day Hop-On-Hop-Off Bus Ticket

 If you’re looking for a fun way to explore the streets of Paris after dark, there are a couple different self-guided mystery games you might want to consider.

-The Haunted Paris game puts you in the role of a detective in the 19th century who is attempting to solve a murder.
 All you have to do is follow the clues as you explore the city and you’ll see many notable sites along the way.

 There is also a Lovers of Montmartre game which has you attempting to find a lost love.
 This one can be played day or night, and you’ll visit a variety of sites like Moulin Rouge and the Wall of Love.